openAVproductions/openAV-manual/source/luppp.rst

 The next thing to come are the clips.
 You can give them a name with a right click, too.
 They also show the currect status of a clip, if its recording, playing or empty.
 On the buttom is a fader, which adjust the volume of the track mixed to the master.
-On the left side of the faders are some controls we look at in the next sections.
+Around the faders there are some controls we look at in the next sections.

 ..
 Tip::